 The joint capsule of the elbow complex is thin but strong, and is reinforced medially and laterally by ligaments.

-Anteriorly, the capsule contributes 38% of the resistance to valgus force and 32% of the resistance to varus force in
+Anteriorly, the capsule contributes 38% of the resistance to valgus force and 32% of the resistance to varus force in full extension.

 The capsule of the joint does not respond well to injury or prolonged immobilization, and often forms thick scar tissue, which may result in flexion contractures of the elbow.